 Direct expenditure relating to real estate activity is inventorised.
 Other expenditure (including borrowing costs) during construction period is inventorised to the extent the expenditure is directly attributable cost of bringing the asset to its working condition for its intended use.
-Other expenditure (including borrowing costs) incurred during the construction period which is not directly attributable for bringing the asset to its working condition for its intended use other condition for its intended use is charged to the statement of profit and loss.
+Other expenditure (including borrowing costs) incurred during the construction period which is not directly attributable for bringing the asset to its working condition for its intended use is charged to the statement of profit and loss.
 Direct and other expenditure is determined based on specific identification to the real estate activity.